GITenberg/Tonio-Kr-ger-Erstausgabe--Illustrationen-von-Erich-M.-Simon-_38692/README.rst

 =====================

-This is a git repository of the source files for the book Tonio Kröger[Erstausgabe; Illustrationen von Erich M. Simon] by Simon, Erich M. Mann, Thomas.
-This book is in the Public Domain, see the LICENSE file for details.
+This is a git repository of the source files for the book Tonio Kröger[Erstausgabe; Illustrationen von Erich M. Simon]  Thomas Mann.
+This book is in the Public Domain in the United States, see the LICENSE file for details.
+This book may not be in the Public Domain in Germany until 2026.

 Found an error?
 ===============